aws/aws-application-networking-k8s/docs/api-types/service-import.md

 ## Introduction

-`ServiceImport` is a resource referring to a Service outside the cluster, paired with [`ServiceExport`](service-export.md) resource defined in the other clusters.
+`ServiceImport` is a resource referring to a Service outside the cluster.
+The primary use-case of ServiceImport is to pair with [`ServiceExport`](service-export.md) resource, defined in the other clusters.

 Just like Services, ServiceImports can be a backend reference of HTTPRoutes.
 Along with the cluster's own Services (and ServiceImports from even more clusters), you can distribute the traffic across multiple VPCs and clusters.

+Internally, `ServiceImport` is simply a reference to a VPC Lattice target group.
+Even if a target group is not created by ServiceExport, the controller can still recognize it as long as its name matches the ServiceImport.
+This way, you can also send traffic to target groups with EC2 or Lambda targets.

-ServiceImport is a term originated from Kubernetes [Multicluster Service APIs](https://multicluster.sigs.k8s.io/concepts/multicluster-services-api/);
+Note that ServiceImport is not the implementation of Kubernetes [Multicluster Service APIs](https://multicluster.sigs.k8s.io/concepts/multicluster-services-api/);
-but AWS Gateway API Controller uses its own version of ServiceImport resource with a certain set of features.
+instead AWS Gateway API Controller uses its own version of the resource for the purpose of Gateway API integration.

 For more multi-cluster use cases, please refer to [our recommended multi-cluster architecture](../guides/multi-cluster.md).